 Talk to us and other community members

 - Slack support (by invite only): One of our main communication channels is a dedicated Slack channel, where you can ask questions, share ideas, and get to know our team members and each other.
 You can share what you’ve learned, plan your module development in sync with our roadmap and each other’s projects, and allocate your resources according to what’s going on in the business and the wider community.

-- Weekly video conference: On each Thursday, we have a weekly video conference over Zoom, where community members and the platformOS team share news, demo features and modules, and have the opportunity to engage in real-time, face-to-face conversation.
+- Biweekly video conference: On every second Thursday, we have a video conference over Zoom, where community members and the platformOS team share news, demo features and modules, and have the opportunity to engage in real-time, face-to-face conversation.
 Our team and community members are distributed over different continents, so we try to accommodate participants in different time zones by rotating the time of this event so that everyone has the chance to participate.
 We also share the recording of each meeting.